Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Results

-Clustering the neighborhoods into ``lower-risk,'' ``moderate-risk,'' or ``higher-risk'' categories allowed us to more easily visualize the spatial distribution of neighborhood risks for stillbirth and preterm birth in Philadelphia.
-The bottom two panels of Figure \ref{fig:phat_clusters} plot the cluster assignments for all 363 census tracts.
-These maps confirm that most of the higher-risk neighborhoods for stillbirth and preterm birth were concentrated in North Philadelphia and West Philadelphia.
+The bottom two panels of Figure \ref{fig:phat_clusters} plot the cluster assignments for the 363 census tracts in our study and display a clear spatial pattern for the neighborhood risks of stillbirth and preterm birth in Philadelphia.
+Most of the higher-risk neighborhoods for stillbirth and preterm birth were concentrated in North Philadelphia and West Philadelphia.
 In addition, North Philadelphia and Northeast Philadelphia also contained many moderate-risk clusters.
 Table \ref{tab:cluster_cov} shows the number of neighborhoods in each risk category.
-In particular, 95 neighborhoods were categorized as ``higher-risk'' for stillbirth, and 112 neighborhoods were categorized as ``higher-risk'' for preterm birth.
+95 neighborhoods were categorized as ``higher-risk'' for stillbirth, and 112 neighborhoods were categorized as ``higher-risk'' for preterm birth.

-Figure \ref{fig:post_cl_phat} plots the neighborhood cluster risk posterior distributions $p(p_{LR} \mid \bm{y})$, $p(p_{MR} \mid \bm{y})$, and $p(p_{HR} \mid \bm{y})$ for the three risk categories.
-We see that the cluster risks \eqref{p_c} for the higher-risk group were on average \textit{more than double} those for the lower-risk group.
-In particular, the posterior mean risks for the higher-risk neighborhoods were 0.0118 for stillbirth and 0.0847 for preterm birth.
-For lower-risk neighborhoods, the posterior mean risks dropped to 0.0044 for stillbirth and 0.0422 for preterm birth.
-Moreover, there was no overlap between the 95\% credible intervals for $p(p_{LR} \mid \bm{y})$ and $p(p_{MR} \mid \bm{y})$ for either stillbirth or preterm birth.
-This suggests that our model was able to separate the neighborhoods with elevated (moderate or higher) risk of stillbirth and preterm birth.
-The results from our neighborhood risk stratification could be useful for planning targeted neighborhood interventions.
+Figure \ref{fig:post_cl_phat} plots the neighborhood cluster risk posterior distributions for $p_{LR}$, $p_{MR}$, and $p_{HR}$.
+The cluster risks for the higher-risk neighborhoods were on average more than double those for the lower-risk neighborhoods.
+In particular, the posterior mean risks for lower-risk neighborhoods were 0.0044 (95\% credible interval (CI): 0.0034, 0.0058) for stillbirth and 0.0422 (95\% CI: 0.039, 0.045) for preterm birth.
+These risks more than doubled to 0.0118 (95\% CI: 0.0092, 0.012) for stillbirth and 0.0847 (95\% CI: 0.081, 0.088) for preterm birth in the high-risk neighborhoods.
+Moreover, there was no overlap between the 95\% posterior credible intervals for $p_{LR}$ and $p_{MR}$ for either stillbirth or preterm birth.
+This suggests that our neighborhood analysis was able to identify clusters with elevated (moderate or higher) average risk of stillbirth and preterm birth.